gatsbyjs/gatsby/docs/blog/2020-01-15-website-uptime/index.md

 If you're building a website, Gatsby puts an end to traffic-spike-induced downtime.

-Gatsby sites are simply files that can be pushed to a CDN like Cloudflare or Netlify or AWS Cloudfront.
+Gatsby sites are simply files that can be pushed to a CDN like Cloudflare or Netlify or AWS CloudFront.
 And CDNs are much less likely to go down.

 ## A site that's always ready for your guests